After recovering from deadly virus, PM Boris Johnson warns too dangerous to relax lockdown | The New Daily

 “I ask you to contain your impatience because I believe we are coming now to the end of the first phase of this conflict and in spite of all the suffering we have so nearly succeeded,” he said.

-Looking healthy again after surviving a life-threatening bout of COVID-19, Mr Johnson compared the disease to an invisible street criminal whom Britons were wrestling to the floor.
+Looking healthy after surviving a life-threatening bout of COVID-19, Mr Johnson compared the disease to an invisible street criminal threatening Britons.

-After battling the disease at home for several days, Mr Johnson was admitted to St Thomas’s Hospital on April 5, where he spent three days in ICU.
+After battling the disease at home for several days, Mr Johnson was admitted to St Thomas’s Hospital on April 5.
+He spent three days in ICU.

-Deputising for Mr Johnson during his illness, foreign secretary Dominic Raab told reporters on Monday local time Mr Johnson was “raring to go” and was expected to chair a meeting of the government’s COVID-19 war cabinet.
+After deputising for Mr Johnson during his illness, foreign secretary Dominic Raab said on Monday (local time) the Prime Minister was “raring to go” and was expected to chair a meeting of the government’s COVID-19 war cabinet.

-“We need to make sure that the next steps are sure-footed, which is why we are proceeding very cautiously and we are sticking to the scientific advice,” he told Sky News on Sunday.
+“We need to make sure that the next steps are sure-footed, which is why we are proceeding very cautiously and we are sticking to the scientific advice,” Mr Raab told Sky News on Sunday.

-Britain has suffered one of the highest death tolls from the coronavirus, recording 21,157 hospital deaths and thousands more yet to be quantified in care homes.
+Britain has suffered one of the world’s highest death tolls from the coronavirus, recording 21,157 hospital deaths.
+There are thought to be thousands more yet to be quantified in care homes.

-Mr Johnson stressed it was still a time of maximum risk as 158,348 British citizens have contracted the virus.
+Mr Johnson stressed it was still a time of maximum risk, even as 158,348 British citizens have contracted the virus.

 - Related: Tips on how to handle lockdown from London